whalehub/ginstall.sh/README.md

 ## About
-This script can be used to install/update a number of statically compiled applications from the command line.
+This script can be used to install/update the compiled binaries of statically and dynamically linked applications from the command line.

 It makes heavy use of [gget](https://github.com/dpb587/gget) under the hood to dynamically fetch git repository assets whenever possible.